Particular/docs.particular.net/Content/ServiceControl/troubleshooting.md

 ### Particular.ServiceControl windows service fails to start

 * There are various options that may cause this.
-To narrow down the possible causes, review the ServiceControl log file located in: `%LOCALAPPDATA%\Particular\ServiceControl\logs`;
+To narrow down the possible causes, review the ServiceControl log file located in: `%LOCALAPPDATA%\Particular\ServiceControl\logs` or `%APPDATA%\Particular\ServiceControl\logs`
 * Most common cause is prerequisites installation and configuration issues;